How I Empower African-Americans to Live Well with Diabetes

 Dr. Sumlin chatted with Beyond Type 2 to talk about her work helping people with type 2 diabetes live a high quality of life, diabetes care in the African-American community and misconceptions about diabetes she hears from minorities living with the disease.

 How did you begin your career in helping people living with Type 2 diabetes?
 Do you have any personal experiences with it?

 When I finished nursing school and I started working as a registered nurse (RN) many years ago; I worked in a med/surgical unit in the hospital.
 What caught my attention was that there were a lot of people of color constantly being admitted for complications due to diabetes (kidney failure, multiple amputations, etc).
-For example, if I were to have 6-7 patients, 5 were patients with diabetes and 4/5 were people of color — either African-American (AA) or Latino.
-I kept thinking – what is happening?
+For example, if I were to have six-to-seven patients, five were patients with diabetes and four out of five were people of color—either African-American (AA) or Latino.
+I kept thinking—what is happening?
 Why can’t they get the help they need so they will not end up in the hospital on multiple occasions?
 I could not sit back and continue to watch African Americans suffer from diabetes any longer.
 I had this ‘urging’, if you will, that I had to do more.
 I had to somehow stop so many African Americans from ending up with diabetes and diabetic complications.

 After a few years as an RN, I returned to school to get both my master’s and Ph.D. in nursing both focusing on African Americans and diabetes management.

 I have been on this journey ever since.
 I still see patients as an Adult Clinical Nurse Specialist.
 Then, I launched my company EPaD Inc (Empowering People Against Diabetes) about two years ago and subsequently published my first book about diabetes management and food.

 As far as my personal experience with diabetes—while I do not have diabetes, I have many family members who do have it.
 My family members were one of the driving forces for my desire to decrease the effects of diabetes, especially within minority communities.